The potent intersection of queer theory and dance. Reflections on the queerness embedded in Deborah Hay's dance practice

 Throughout the course of my graduate study, I have noticed many parallels with the evolution of feminist, gender, sexuality, and queer theory and the evolution of concert dance history and dance studies in the United States and Western Europe.
-Beyond this, I’ve noticed conceptualizations of the body in gender and queer theories that correspond with improvisational and somatic practices I have done, teach and use in my dance practice.
-As my studies have progressed, I’ve become increasingly interested in the potentialities for animating gender and queer theory within physical practice.
-Similarly, I’m interested in structurally embedding gender and queer theory within dance practice and studies because, as a field, it contains the most active practice and promise for deconstructing, reconstituting, and reimagining the body and perception.
+I’ve noticed conceptualizations of the body in gender and queer theories that correspond with improvisational and somatic practices I have done, teach, and use in my dance practice.
+As my studies have progressed, I’ve become increasingly interested in the potentialities for animating gender and queer theory within physical practice and creative process.
+Similarly, I’m interested in how gender and queer theory when viewed through the lens of dance-- contain the possibility of embodied and kinetic practices for deconstructing, reconstituting, and reimagining the body and perception.

 Dance, Feminism, and Deconstruction as a Fragmenting Moment